 Travel to and from Denmark is affected by the fact that Denmark has closed its borders.
 SJ therefore turns the trains in Malmö and sets the trains to and from Denmark.
 If you are affected by this, you will receive information via sms about closed border and train turning in Malmö and the offer of free rebooking or cancellation which you can carry out yourself on sj.se or in our app, this applies to all ticket types and flexibilities.
 For tickets booked through a travel agency, the travel agency needs to be contacted.

-According to the Danish authorities, The Danish entry ban is currently valid until Monday 13 April, our cancellation offer applies for the same period when it is for this period that we canceled the traffic.
+According to the Danish authorities, The Danish entry ban is currently valid up to and including Sunday 21 June, our cancellation offer applies for the same period when it is for this period that we canceled the traffic.

 Here you can read more about Denmark's new entry rules (in Swedish only)